Jade-ZS/overlook-hotel-management/README.md

 - Implement a robust testing suite using TDD
 - Write DRY, reusable code that follows SRP (Single Responsibility Principle)

+## Technology Used
+- JavaScript, HTML, CSS
+- Fetch API to retrieve and add data
+- Mocha and Chai for testing your code
+- Webpack

 ## Contributor
 <p><a href="https://github.com/Jade-ZS">Jade Shi</a>